Arizona Allergy Season: Why It's Worse and What Helps

 The worst overlap happens in March through May, when tree pollen, grass pollen, and wind-blown dust all peak simultaneously.
 If you've noticed your allergies getting worse this time of year, it's not your imagination.

-How Arizona's dry heat makes allergies worse
+How Arizona's dry heat makes allergy season relief harder to find

 What the research says about IV vitamin C and allergies